The ultimate use of a variable is to store data, and understanding its concept is the foremost step to starting working with PHP.

 $c= 2.5E-3; // equals to 0.0025 or 2.5 * 10-3

-The error we mentioned in the previous lesson is due to some fractions which have no true equivalent, like ‘1/3’ and it is a float number like this ‘Description: 0.3.’
-So be careful with last number (digit) of the results of your calculations.
+The error we mentioned in the previous lesson is due to some fractions which have no true equivalent, like ‘1/3’, which is a float number like ‘Description: 0.3.’
+So be careful with the last number (digit) of the results of your calculations.

-And the other type of variable discussed here is string, which consists of different characters which exist in all computers (256 in fact).
-For ‘strings’ we have no numerical value, i.e. ‘a,’ ‘1’ and ‘2’ are the same as a form, and are known as a single string.
+And the other type of variable discussed here is the string, which consists of different characters which exist on all computers (256 in fact).
+For’strings’ we have no numerical value, i.e. ‘a,’ ‘1’ and ‘2’ are the same as a form, and are known as a single string.

-We have two important ways to define a ‘string’ variable: one is to set a value between two single quotes (‘) and the other is to do the same for double quotes (‘).
-You have to put a quotation mark after a ‘\’ backslash if you want a quotation between the ‘strings,’ or you can open the string with double quotes and put the quotes between them, with single quotes; and you can do it backwards.
-Now let’s start taking a few examples:
+We have two important ways of defining a’string’ variable: one is to set a value between two single quotes (“”) and the other is to do the same for double quotes (“).
+You have to put a quotation mark after a “backslash” if you want a quotation between the “strings,” or you can open the string with double quotes and put the quotes between them, with single quotes, or you can do it backwards.
+Let’s start with a few examples:

 $c= 'I say \'Hello\' to all';